TheLakeMan/Hyperion/VSCODE_TERMINAL_GUIDE.md

 ## Building the Project

-You can build TinyAI directly from VS Code:
+You can build Hyperion directly from VS Code:

 ### Using VS Code Tasks (Easiest Method)